Union Jack: Terminology

 Winston Churchill, British Prime Minister from 1940 to 1945, referred to the flag of the United Kingdom as the Union Jack.
 In March 1899, Churchill wrote to his mother from India about her plans to produce a new trans-Atlantic magazine, to be called The Anglo-Saxon Review.
 The drawing at the end of this letter was deliberately facetious, teasing her for going down-market, and in the accompanying letter he wrote, "Your title 'The Anglo Saxon' with its motto 'Blood is thicker than water' only needs the Union Jack & the Star Spangled Banner crossed on the cover to be suited to one of Harmsworth's cheap Imperialist productions."

 More recently, Reed's Nautical Almanac (1990 edition) unambiguously stated: "The Union Flag, frequently but incorrectly referred to as the Union Jack, ..." and later: "8.
-The Jack– A small flag worn on a jackstaff on the stem of Naval Vessels.
+The Jack – A small flag worn on a jackstaff on the stem of Naval Vessels.
 The Royal Navy wears the Union Flag ...
 This is the only occasion when it correct to describe the flag as the Union Jack".
 However, this assertion does not appear in any Reed's Nautical Almanac since 1993.
 In the 2016 Reed's Nautical Almanac, the only entry where this might appear, section 5.21, covering Flag Etiquette, does not include this statement.
 Within the Almanac, neither the Union Flag nor the Union Jack are included pictorially or mentioned by name.

-For comparison with another anglophone country with a large navy, the Jack of the United States specifically refers to the flag flown from the jackstaff of a warship, auxiliary or other U.S. governmental entity.
+For comparison with another anglophone country with a large navy, jack of the United States specifically refers to the flag flown from the jackstaff of a warship, auxiliary or other U.S. governmental entity.

-The Butcher's Apron is a pejorative term for the flag, common among Irish republicans, citing the blood-streaked appearance of the flag and referring to atrocities committed in Ireland and other countries under British colonial rule.
+The Butcher's Apron is a pejorative term for the flag, common amongst Irish republicans, citing the blood-streaked appearance of the flag and referring to atrocities committed in Ireland and other countries under British colonial rule.
 In 2006, Sandra White, a Member of the Scottish Parliament, caused a furore when the term was used in a press release under her name.
 It was later blamed on the actions of a researcher, who resigned yet claimed that the comment had been approved by White.
+The Irish folk band the Wolfe Tones has a song entitled "The Butcher's Apron" which makes reference to the term.